NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 adjusted for any specific dataset.
 The width of the magnified mask image should be 35280, and above we used 100 less than this value.

-Ths workflow was tested for WV-2, and for other sensors adjustments may be needed.
+This workflow was tested for WV-2, and for other sensors adjustments may be needed.

 The result of this command must be a mask image which has precisely